wilinz/tronclass_puls/README.md

-# Tronclass Companion
+# TronClass Plus

-Tronclass Companion is an unofficial Flutter client that streamlines everyday campus tasks for Guangxi University of Electronic Technology students.
+TronClass Plus is an unofficial Flutter client that streamlines everyday campus tasks for Guangxi University of Electronic Technology students.
 It focuses on fast sign-ins, radar rollcalls, QR check-ins, and a polished multi-account experience across Android, iOS, macOS, Windows, and the web.

 ## Key Features